 If you wander into Aunty Peg's looking for a latte, you won't find one.
 But rather than being turned away, you'll be sat down at the bar.
 You'll be talked through the coffee, perhaps given a taste or a smell (no obligation, of course).
 And before you know it, you'll probably be sipping a nitrogen-charged cold brew straight out of a beer glass.

-That seems like standard practice at Aunty Peg's, which opened late last year to showcase and sell the best beans Proud Mary can find.
-The drop-in coffee bar is attached to the newly relocated Proud Mary roastery, which is conveniently just a hop, skip and a jump from their flagship cafe.
+That seems like standard practice at Aunty Peg's, which opened way back in 2014 to showcase and sell the best beans Proud Mary can find.
+The drop-in coffee bar is attached to the newly relocated Proud Mary roastery, which is conveniently just a hop, skip and jump from their flagship cafe.

-It's a vast space and the bar is just a small part of the Proud Mary story.
+It's a vast space, and the bar is just a small part of the Proud Mary story.
 As well as the warehouse and roastery, there's the retail corner, training area and upstairs bakery and event space.
-For a coffee nerd, this is the ultimate school.
+For a coffee nerd, Aunty Peg's is the ultimate school.
 And if you're still after that latte, Proud Mary is just around the corner.

 Where to Find the Best Coffee in Melbourne

 Concrete Playground Trips

 Book unique getaways and adventures dreamed up by our editors